CryptoPrimer

 The Federal Reserve and the Board of Governors control and communicate policy decisions from the Central Bank.

-Starting with our central bank, while it’s easy to point fingers with the horrendous inflation backdrop, they have also been responsible for long periods of structural stability.
+Starting with our central bank the Federal Reserve, while it’s easy to point fingers with the horrendous inflation backdrop, they have also been responsible for long periods of structural stability.

 Conversely, DeFi advocates for a system where “the power is in the hands of the people” or really, “the power is in the nodes of a P2P network”.